ppalaupuigdevall/VOS-ForeGAN/experiments/experiment_03.md

 :heavy_check_mark: Generated foregrounds capture motion of the object, this did not happened before

-:x: Generated foregrounds do not represent as good as before the appearance of the object, it looks kind of brighter...
+:x: Generated foregrounds do not represent as good as before the appearance of the object, it looks kind of brighter.

 ![GitHub Logo](/experiments/imgs/experiment_03/fg_blackswan_gif.gif)